gmc-code/PC-microbit-micropython/docs/lessons/Practice_tasks_1_Answers.rst

     num_list = [2, 3, 5, 7, 11, 13, 17, 19]
     while True:
         for num in num_list:
-            display.scroll(num, delay=50)
+            display.scroll(num, delay=60)

 ----

-6. Write code to repetitively scroll the numbers 1 to 9 using a for-loop using the range function.
+6. Write code to repetitively scroll the numbers 1 to 9 using a for-loop along with the range function.

 .. code-block:: python

     from microbit import *

     while True:
-        for num in range(1,10):
+        for num in range(1, 10):
             display.scroll(num, delay=50)

 ----